dsayling/sample-flask/README.md

 ## Description

 The sample app here is designed to demonstrate a simple python CircleCI pipeline.
-CircleCI pipelines are the top-level events that contains your workflows - they can be thought of as the triggering event, e.g. when you push a commit to branch, and the workflows associated with that trigger event.
+CircleCI pipelines are the top-level events that contains your workflows - they can be thought of as the triggering event, e.g. when you push a commit to a branch, and the workflows associated with that trigger event.

 You can see the CI pipelines for this application running [live on CircleCI](https://app.circleci.com/pipelines/github/dsayling/sample-flask?branch=main).